 Final Agreement.
 This Agreement terminates and supersedes all prior understandings or agreements on the subject matter hereof.
 This Agreement may be modified only by a further writing that is duly executed by both parties.

 Arbitration.
 The parties agree that they will use their best efforts to amicably resolve any dispute arising out of or relating to this Agreement.
-Any controversy, claim or dispute that cannot be so resolved shall be settled by final binding arbitration in accordance with the rules of the American Arbitration Association, and judgment upon the award rendered by the arbitrator or arbitrators may be entered in any court having jurisdiction thereof.
-Any such arbitration shall be conducted in the city where the Developer's headquarters are located.
-Within thirty (30) days after the commencement of the arbitration, each party shall select one person to act as arbitrator, and the two arbitrators so selected shall select a third arbitrator within ten (10) working days of their appointment.
+Any controversy, claim or dispute that cannot be so resolved shall be settled by final binding arbitration before a single arbitrator in accordance with the rules of the American Arbitration Association, and judgment upon the award rendered by the arbitrator or arbitrators may be entered in any court having jurisdiction thereof.
+Any such arbitration shall be conducted in Lake County, Illinois.
 Each party shall bear its own costs and expenses and an equal share of the arbitrators’ expenses and administrative fees of arbitration.

 IN WITNESS WHEREOF, the parties hereto have executed this Beta Test Agreement as of September 15,2009.